Garrett County, September 2020

 The root of this species is edible and tastes somewhat like a cucumber.

 I think a lot of people have never heard of the rock maze.
 It is a very special place.
 Part of me wants to keep it a secret to only share with people I really like while another part wants to tell the world about it so everyone can enjoy it.
-Since I'm posting this blog, I guess I'm leaning towards the latter.
+Since I'm posting this blog, I guess I'm leaning towards the latter, though I know very few people will read this.

 Close accordion icon